 Computer Science Curriculum and Courses

-These computer science fundamental courses are the basic building blocks for the rest of the courses in the program.
+These computer science fundamental courses are the basic building blocks for the rest of the courses in the degree curriculum.
 Beginning Web Design teaches students how to design and create websites.
 At the end of the course, the student will have a live, functioning site and a better understanding of how to build a coherent, professional-looking webpage.
 Introduction to Programming is similar in that it further lays the foundation down for students.
 Students in this course learn several different programming techniques as well as get the chance to exercise their problem-solving skills in a way that can be transferred to everyday life.

 After the introductory courses, students can then branch out and further develop their skills with a minimum of twelve hours of courses, including Java Programming II and C# Programming II.
 Also available are courses on software engineering and dynamic website building.